 She also specializes in cleft lip and palate, burn, vascular malformation, scar deformity, adult skin cancer reconstruction and other pediatrics and adult reconstructive surgery at NorthShore University HealthSystem.

 Even after 30-plus years, Bauer is enthusiastic meeting the many challenges of his vocation, day after day.
 “We see patients for a long, long time,” he says.
 “The compilation of this information will continue to refine what we do and will increase more and more the patients we can treat.
 We are always learning — looking at our greatest success and asking what we could have done better.”

 One thing, however, remains very clear.

-“I could never do all of this without Susan, Mim, and Kristi, he says.
+“I could never do all of this without Susan, Mim, Sara, and Chrissy, he says.
 “They are great.